 - Close-toed slip-on flats with socks I don’t mind getting dirty

 - A light jacket with pockets

 - Extra sweater, lightweight, cashmere, within reach but packed.

 - A scarf.

 - I always plan on getting stranded.
 It happens at least 1/4 of the time.
 So I take the most vital things for my event and life (extra glasses, itinerary, money, emergency toiletries, make up, medical needs, computer and charging cords, corsets, emergency kit, jewelry) in my carry-on.
 I also include one full event outfit and extra socks and undies.
-When traveling carry-on only this isn’t a problem.
+(When traveling carry-on only this isn’t a problem.)

 - I suggest printing out a piece of paper with name address and contact information, plus the words “reward if found” for every piece of luggage and thing of value.

 - Food for plane: Good protein is always hard for me to find as I don’t eat a lot of meat, so I like to hard boil eggs to take with.
 My best plane food is a veggie heavy burrito from (ah hem) Chipotle.
 I know, but hear me out.
 I can supervise them making the burrito and get them to do it as dry as possible.
 I can get lots of veg and beans, no dairy or avocado (goes bad easy), and the fresh salsa (drained as much as possible) and it actually keeps well in the fridge overnight and packs easy for the flight the next morning.
 It doesn’t matter if it gets squished.
 And I don’t know about you but one of those suckers feeds me three meals if necessary.
-Add some OJ in flight and it’s a nice balanced meal.